scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 strings known as *escape sequences* are output by programs to switch the terminal between the two buffers [XTerm]_.
-GraphTerm currently supports most of the standard XTerm escape sequences and introduces additonal escape sequences that allow display of HTML fragments in the scroll buffer and the full screen buffer.
+GraphTerm currently supports most of the standard XTerm escape sequences and introduces additional escape sequences that allow display of HTML fragments in the scroll buffer and the full screen buffer.
 The HTML fragments can contain just about anything that can be displayed on a web page, including text with markup, tables, and images.